neurogeom/CAR/docs/1-CAR-Server.md

 docker import <ImageName> <CustomContainerName>
 ```

-Use the same name of image file to assign the name of conatainer is recommended.
-Eg. If the image file name is `redis_v1.0.tar`, the container name should be `redis`.
+Use the same name of image file to assign the name of container is recommended.
+For example, if the image file name is `redis_v1.0.tar`, the container name should be `redis`.

-After the import is complete, use the `docker images` command to view all imported image information.
+After the import is complete, use the `docker images` command to view all imported- image information.

 ### Create Network

-This step is to create a network connecting all service containers.
+This step creates a network that connects all service containers.
 Use the following command to create a docker network:

 ```sh
 docker network create --driver bridge --subnet=172.18.0.0/16 --gateway=172.18.0.1 braintell